Anything found in an HTML or XML document can be accessed, changed, deleted, or added by a programmer using the DOM.

 document

-object is globally available in your
+The document object is globally available in your

 browser.